 They have the power to refer to you and to help lift your business alongside theirs.

-And it paid off, in dividends.
+And it paid off in dividends.

 Marketing is simply sharing your message so that it reaches the right people.
 What's your message?

 Your company's mission, vision, and purpose are vital.
-They connect you to your customers and what ground you when the going gets tough.
+They connect you to your customers and ground you when the going gets tough.